JetBrains/teamcity-documentation/topics/investigating-and-muting-build-failures.md

 * current stack trace and the information about the build where the test is currently failing
 * information about the first failure of the test, with the stack trace and the build

-The investigations assigned to you are also highlighted in the web UI if you enable the "_Highlight my changes and investigations_" option in your [profile settings](configuring-your-user-profile.md).
+The investigations assigned to you are also highlighted in the UI if you enable the "_Highlight my changes and investigations_" option in your [profile settings](configuring-your-user-profile.md).

 ## Viewing Investigation History